daniella-patton/miLead-Website/README.md

 ## Motivation
 This website was created in collaboration with miLead, a consulting club at the University of Michigan.
 This website was the product of a two month project where a team of 10 consultants (2 managers and 8 consultants) created training modules covering topics ranging from powerpoint design to market analysis.
-These modules were prepared specifically for new members of the club who have little to no experience in consulting =.
+These modules were prepared specifically for new members who have little to no experience.

 Each training module contains an interactive powerpoint, a qualtrics assesment, and a white paper and was desgned to take ~ 30 min per module.